Are you looking for a new framework to build your next web app?

 next/image that includes a variety of built-in performance optimizations to help you achieve good Core Web Vitals.

 The optimizations include features that prevent Cumulative Layout Shift.

 The combination of these optimizations result in much better user experience, increased loading speeds and better search ranking.

-It offers features like automatic code splitting and hot-reloading so you don't need to re-build your application as you make changes.
+Next.js has features like automatic code splitting and fast refresh so you don't need to re-build your application as you make changes.

-The Vercel team makes sure that the documentation is very well written.
-Next's GitHub features hundreds of examples to help you with configuration and use cases.
+The Vercel team makes sure that the documentation is very well written which is a great help for starters.
+Also, Next's GitHub features hundreds of examples to help you with configuration and use cases.

 You can also use Next.js to create API routes easily, even if they require authentication.

 This is very useful for developers who are building an application that needs to fetch data from another location and display it in their React app.